Frequently Asked Questions for Note Takers:

 6. What if I am not selected for the current semester?

 a.
+Note takers can be selected at any point in the semester, so make sure to leave your application open for as long as you are interested.
 The demand for a note taker changes every semester, so if you are not selected during the current semester, please do not be discouraged.
 The ADS welcomes you to reapply in all future semesters.

 7. What do I do if I drop/withdraw from the course for which I was a Note Taker?